Do you want to learn how to design a website in Nigeria?

 If you’re starting a new business with your website then setting up a website brand that will be in sync with whatever you’re doing online is very important.

 This stage is important because this is where you’ll have to choose your logo, website layout, color and even web page design for all pages on your websites.

 Your website colors and logos should reflect your brand.
 Even when you don’t necessarily have to use the brand colors entirely, your web platforms should embody your brand and all it stands for.

 Your mission, vision and brand culture should also be featured either directly or indirectly on your website.

-Choosing a business name can come before or after choosing a brand but what’s important is that the domain name for your website should be able to reflect your business name.
+Of course, choosing a business name can come before or after choosing a brand outlook for your web design but what’s important is that the domain name for your website should be able to reflect your business name.

 Now that you’ve gotten a Business name, the next thing you want to do is to get a domain name for your website.

 A domain name is the name you’ll call your website.
 It could be something like www.abc.com or www.xyz.com or anything.com.

 For a customized domain name you’ll pay a token to get one from a domain name registrar like Go Daddy or a web hosting company.